menhir-tech/dratio-python/README.md

 ## Support

-If you encounter a bug or have a feature suggestion, please log an issue or contact us through our page or via email at [info@dratio.io](mailto:info@dratio.io)
+If you encounter a bug or have a feature suggestion, please log an issue or contact us through our page or via email at [info@menhir.ai](mailto:info@menhir.ai)